Walter Smith (bushman): Working life

-Smith began working with Afghan cameleer Charlie Sadadeen, meeting the train at the railhead at Oodnadatta in South Australia, and taking a load to Alice Springs with a camel team as a teenager.
+In 1931 Smith joined the Eclipse Gold Expedition which left from Oodnadatta after being asked by Harry Hartley.
+Smith originally thought this was a legitimate gold seeking expedition and was surprised to learn that, although gold would be welcome, it was actually a search for Harold Bell Lasseter and his "lost reef".
+They would soon learn that this would be a, successful, search for his remains.
+Smith claims, on this trip, to had buried Lasseter for the third time, he was first buried by the Pitjantjatjara people (in a shallow oval grave) and then by Bob Buck who Smith said had not dug deep enough as; "dingoes had dug down and dragged a leg off".

 He then worked as a prospector, gem fossicker, dogger (dingo trapper) and miner at Tennant Creek during the 1930s.
 He took out several mining leases in the Harts Range.

+He also collected meteorites and fossils from the Simpson Desert for museums who would pay for them; in this role he was known as ‘Sandhill Bob’; this was a name 'borrowed' from Alurrpa Pananga.

 Later life

 Smith married Mabel Williams in Alice Springs on 26 January 1961.
 He was the last of the Red Centre’s cameleers, working into the 1970s.

-After living with his sister for many years, he then moved to the Old Timers’ Home in 1983.
+After living with his sister Ada Wade for many years, he then moved to the Old Timers’ Home in 1983.

 He died on 14 June 1990 and is buried in the Alice Springs Cemetery.

+Legacy

+Smith's life story is recorded in Dick Kimber's book "Man from Arltunga: Walter Smith, Australian bushman" (1986).
+This book is based on many hours of tape recording that Kimber and Smith made between 1981 and 1983.
+Of him Kimber writes: